Fogh/Sickbeard-Alfred/README.md

 ## Setup

-* Use the keyword `sick api` to set your API key.
+* Use the keyword `sick api <API key>` to set your API key.
-* If you host Sickbeard elsewhere than localhost use the keyword `sick host` to set your host URL.
+* If you host Sickbeard elsewhere than localhost use the keyword `sick host <host url>` to set your host URL.

 ## Contribute